 I charted the emotions that came with parenting for a few days.
 It was a lot.
 Here are seven emotions parents of teens feel every single day.

-My teenager makes me either scratch my head, wondering “What was she thinking?” or asking “Why?”
+My teenager makes me scratch my head and has me wondering “What was she thinking?” or asking “Why?”
 Every.
 Single.
 Day.

 This is done with full knowledge that there is no good answer to my question.